Bhaavya/EducationalWeb/README.md

     c.
 Run the following command: gunicorn edwb_app_intro:app --worker-class gevent --bind 127.0.0.1:8097 If the program times out, run: gunicorn edwb_app_intro:app --worker-class gevent --bind 127.0.0.1:8097 --timeout 600 This means the program will run for 600 extra seconds before timing out.
-Feel free to increase this number to allow for more time
+Feel free to increase this number to allow for more time.

 ### Here are instructions for data/model-related files: